 “Yup.
 Tony and I are best buddies.”

-The other girl didn’t seem know if she should smile at this.
+The other girl didn’t seem to know if she should smile at this.
 Carrie quickly diverted the topic:

-“So… I’m just staying here temporarily, until I find something better.”
+“So… I’m just staying here temporarily until I find something better.”

 Carrie wasn’t entirely sure about this, but it seemed like the right thing to say.
 She wasn’t sure about anything today, which, to her annoyance, wasn’t big news.
 Ghazala seemed to sense her unease.
 In a soft, careful tone she said: